-Multilingual Learners (may be named English, EngProf, ESL) are defined as students who are coded with values 1 through 6 as well as students who exited but are monitored, M1-M4 (see table below), and are not classified with any of the following codes: ('6P', '7', '7P', '8', '8.0', '8FOREX', '8FRMEL', '8NVREL', '9', '9.0', or blank)
+Multilingual Learners (may be named English, EngProf, ESL) are defined as students who are coded with values 1 through 4.3 as well as students who exited but are monitored, M1-M4 (see table below), and are not classified with any of the following codes: ('6P', '7', '7P', '8', '8.0', '8FOREX', '8FRMEL', '8NVREL', '9', '9.0', or blank)

 English Proficiency Code Criteria Dropdown List Description ELP Assessment Required 1.0-1.9 Student scored Entering on ACCESS for ELLs, WIDA Screener or WIDA MODEL and is receiving ESOL services from mainstream or ESOL teacher(s). or Combined Listening and Speaking score of \leq 26 on K W- APT 1st semester. or Combined Listening & Speaking score of \leq 26, or a reading raw score of \leq 13, or a writing score of \leq 16 on K W-APT 2nd semester - 1st semester 1st grade.
 Entering Y 2.0-2.9 Student scored Emerging on ACCESS for ELLs, WIDA Screener or WIDA MODEL and is receiving ESOL services from mainstream or ESOL teacher(s).
 Emerging Y 3.0-3.9 Student scored Developing on ACCESS for ELLs, WIDA Screener or WIDA MODEL and is receiving ESOL services from mainstream or ESOL teacher.
-Developing Y 4.0-4.9 Student scored Expanding on ACCESS for ELLs, WIDA Screener or WIDA MODEL and is receiving ESOL services from mainstream or ESOL teacher(s).
-Student may not have an overall score of \ge 4.4 or does not have \ge 4.0 in all domains.
-Expanding Y 5.0-5.9 Student scored Bridging on ACCESS for ELLs, WIDA Screener or WIDA MODEL and is receiving ESOL services from mainstream or ESOL teacher(s).
-While the overall score is \geq 4.4, the student does not have \geq 4.0 in all domains.
-Bridging Y 6.0 Student scored Reaching on ACCESS for ELLs, WIDA Screener or WIDA MODEL and is receiving ESOL services from mainstream or ESOL teacher(s).
-While the overall score is \geq 6.0, the student does not have \geq 4.0 in all domains.
-Reaching Y M1 This is the 1st year of monitoring.
-Scored ≥ 4.4 overall composite score with a ≥ 4.0 in all domains on ACCESS ELLs. or Combined score of ≥ 27 on Listening and Speaking test on K W-APT 1st semester or ≥ 4.4 or higher on WIDA MODEL. or P1 or higher on ALT - ACCESS.
-1st Year Monitor N M2 2nd year monitoring 2nd Year Monitor N M3 3rd year monitoring 3rd Year Monitor Ν M4 4th year monitoring 4th Year Monitor Ν
+Developing Y 4.0-4.3 Student scored Expanding on ACCESS for ELLs, WIDA Screener or WIDA MODEL and is receiving ESOL services from mainstream or ESOL teacher(s).
+Expanding Y M1 This is the 1st year of monitoring.
+Scored ≥ 4.4 overall composite score, or Combined score of ≥ 27 on Listening and Speaking test on K W-APT 1st semester or ≥ 4.4 or higher on WIDA MODEL, or P1 or higher on WIDA Alternate ACCESS.
+1st Year Monitor Ν M2 2nd year monitoring 2nd Year Monitor Ν M3 3rd year monitoring 3rd Year Monitor Ν M4 4th year monitoring 4th Year Monitor Ν